Panda Express Teriyaki Chicken Recipe

 Sear on each side until golden brown.

-Make the Teriyaki Sauce
+Make the Sticky Teriyaki Chicken Sauce

 While the chicken cooks, grab a bowl and whisk together the brown sugar, soy sauce, water, garlic powder, ground ginger, and cornstarch.
 This combination will create that signature teriyaki sauce that’s both sweet and tangy, with a thickness that clings to the chicken beautifully.